teambit/bit/README.md

 <a href="https://join.slack.com/t/bit-dev-community/shared_invite/zt-1vq1vcxxu-CEVobR1p9BurmW8QnQFh1w" ><img alt="Join Slack" src="https://img.shields.io/badge/Slack-Join%20Bit%20Slack-blueviolet"/></a>

 Bit is a toolchain for **composable software**.
-It makes the development of composable software simple and fast.
+It makes the composition of applications from independently versioned components simple and fast.

 Bit is similar in sense, but stands as the opposite for the "Monorepo" approach, which aims to center all code under a central repository.
-Instead Bit is bringing simplicity for distribution of source code into to independent components, composing each other.
+Instead, Bit is bringing simplicity for distribution of source code into  independently versioned components, composing each other.

 People often use Bit to run a Monorepo, sometimes a Polyrepo or without using repositories at all.